 New Sustainability Directives are on the Horizon.
-Is Your Company Ready?
+Is Your Travel Company Ready?

 With global leaders committing to accelerate the shift away from fossil fuels at the recent COP28 Climate Conference in Dubai and the requirement for countries to submit a detailed plan as to how they intend to curb greenhouse gas emissions through 2035 in the next two years, companies need to be ready for an influx of new regulations and frameworks governing environmental, social governance (ESG) as well as sustainability reporting.

-Businesses operating in the European Union should already be preparing to overhaul their sustainability-related practices as directives like The Corporate Sustainability Reporting Directive and The Corporate Sustainability Due Diligence Directive (CSDDD), currently at the provisional agreement stage, come into play.
+Businesses operating in the European Union should already be preparing to overhaul their sustainability-related practices as directives like The Corporate Sustainability Reporting Directive (CSRD) and The Corporate Sustainability Due Diligence Directive (CSDDD), currently at the provisional agreement stage, come into play.
+Read our explanation of the CSRD and CSDDD.

 The latter sets out the rules and obligations that large companies have towards the environment and human rights across their entire business, including partners and suppliers.
 But CSDDD cannot exist without CSRD and the related European Sustainability Reporting Standards (ESRS), which together set the legal framework and reporting obligations and provide a roadmap for compliance.